 2. Follow #SeedSwap Tags on Instagram.

-I’m working hard to get Bunny’s Garden happily integrated in the Instagarden.
-Today I happily discovered one of the wonderful folks I follow on there hosts a “SeedWishWednesday” each week!
+I began working to get Bunny’s Garden happily integrated in the Instagarden starting in 2020.
+In the process, I happily discovered one of the wonderful folks I follow on there hosts a “SeedWishWednesday” each week!

 Be sure to follow @brambleberry_farmstead for access to the weekly Seed Wish Wednesday thread.